Computer

 GUI

 I don’t use many GUI applications.
-The main reason for me to use GUI tools is for creative work (like editing photos) and for that I use my MacBook.
+The main reason for me to use GUI tools is for creative work (like editing videos), and for that I still use a MacBook.

 Other than that I use the following programs under Linux: